-Look into a Lifetime ISA if you’re saving for your first home
+Consider a Lifetime ISA if you’re saving for a first home or retirement

-This is a government saving scheme aimed at first-time buyers and pension savers.
+The Lifetime ISA is a government savings scheme aimed at first-time buyers and pension savers.

-The Lifetime ISA was launched in April 2017 to help people aged 18-39 save for their first home or retirement.
+Launched in April 2017, its aim is to help people aged 18-39 save for their first home or retirement.
 Up to £4,000 each tax year can be put away towards a property or pension and the amount receives a government bonus of 25% (up to £1,000 a year).

-There are currently five cash LISA providers: Moneybox, Newcastle Building Society, Nottingham Building Society, Paragon Bank and Skipton Building Society but for investors, they have much more choice when it comes to providers, such as AJ Bell, Hargreaves Lansdown, Nutmeg and The Share Centre to name a few.
+There are a number of cash and ISA LISA providers, including Moneybox, Newcastle Building Society, Nottingham Building Society, Paragon Bank and Skipton Building Society, AJ Bell, Hargreaves Lansdown, Nutmeg and The Share Centre to name a few.

 Consider Sharia savings, they’re not just for Muslims

-Sharia savings products have given traditional products a run for their money in the past couple of years, often topping the best buy tables.
+Sharia savings products have given traditional products a run for their money in the past few years, often topping the best buy tables.

 Under Islamic principles, savers are forbidden from earning interest or profit.
 Sharia-compliant products and accounts pay an expected or anticipated profit rate instead.

 As well as competitive returns, they also appeal to the more ethical saver or investor as money isn’t used to fund businesses that engage in ‘unethical activities’ such as alcohol, tobacco, gambling or pornography.

 However, check whether your money will be protected under the Financial Services Compensation Scheme (FSCS) which protects deposits up to £85,000 should anything go wrong.